Adversarial Patterns: Building Robust Android Malware Classifiers: Evasion attacks and defenses: Foundation

+\textbf{Maximum Mean Discrepancy (MMD) \cite{gretton2012kernel}}: MMD is a distance metric that computes the maximum mean discrepancy between clean and adversarial examples to confirm whether a given test sample was drawn from a normal training data distribution or not.

-Another defense approach called MagNet is proposed by Meng et al. \cite{meng2017magnet} that neither modifies the classifier nor creates adversarial samples.
-Instead, it uses detector and reformer networks.
-The task of a detector network is to discard such samples located far away from the data manifold learned by the classifier using training samples.
-If the adversarial sample is close to the boundary, then the reformer network transforms the adversarial sample to an original sample.
+\textbf{MagNet \cite{meng2017magnet}}: Magnet uses a detector network to discard such samples located far away from the data manifold learned by the classifier using training samples.
+If the adversarial sample is close to the boundary, then the reformer network transforms the adversarial sample into an original sample.
 They use auto-encoder to achieve this.
-MagNet was able to recover classification accuracy with all attacks except C\&W attack.
-To address the limitation with C\&W attack, they propose a defense via diversity method.
-In this approach, they train several auto-encoders and randomly pick one at a run time for making the prediction.